This article is in collaboration with Tap My Trees.

 Walnut and Birch trees can also be tapped.
 For most areas, the sugaring season is in February and March.

-Do not delay there is still enough time to get your kit and prepare for the upcoming maple sap collecting from Tap My Trees.
+Do not delay because there is still enough time to get your kit and prepare for the upcoming maple sap collecting from Tap My Trees.

 Connect on Social Media